 Our fiscal quarter ends on the Saturday nearest the end of the quarter-ending month.
-The first three months of fiscal 2021 and fiscal 2020 both contained 13 weeks.
+The second quarter of fiscal 2021 and fiscal 2020 both contained 13 weeks.
+The first six months of fiscal 2021 and fiscal 2020 both contained 26 weeks.

 In the opinion of management, all adjustments, which are of a normal and recurring nature, necessary for a fair presentation of the results of interim periods have been made.
 All inter-company transactions and balances have been eliminated.
 The unaudited consolidated financial statements presented herein include the accounts of our wholly owned subsidiaries.
 Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-The results of our operations for the three months ended August 29, 2020 are not necessarily indicative of the results that may be expected for the fiscal year ending May 29, 2021.
+The results of our operations for the three and six months ended November 28, 2020 are not necessarily indicative of the results that may be expected for the fiscal year ending May 29, 2021.